 To his credit, the university student spent several moments giving the questions serious thought.

-He even paused in his pondering to reassure me that he definitely understood where I was coming from and that he understood and even appreciated the point (which, because of all the propaganda—my word, not his—he’d never considered).
+He even paused in his pondering to reassure me he definitely understood where I was coming from and that he understood and even appreciated the point (which, because of all the propaganda — my word, not his — he’d never considered).

 Then he continued to mull it over.